canalplus/rx-player/doc/api/errors.md

     This code is always a warning and it never causes playback interruption.

   - ``"MEDIA_ERR_UNLOADED_METADATA"``: The browser does not permit to get loaded metadatas from stream or directfile.
-As a consequence, the rx-player throws.
+As a consequence, the rx-player stays in a loading state.
+It can happen in rare occasions where you need to play content to get metadata, and autoPlay is blocked.
+Then, the user's play action may trigger loading and playing.

   - ``"MEDIA_ERR_DECODE"``: A pushed segment/media could not be decoded by the browser.
 This happens most-of-all with malformed segments.